kytwb/ferdi/README.md

 - **[ferdi](https://aur.archlinux.org/packages/ferdi/)**: Uses your system electron version to run the latest release
 - **[ferdi-bin](https://aur.archlinux.org/packages/ferdi-bin/)**: Uses the latest Fedora release and extracts it to Arch
 - **[ferdi-git](https://aur.archlinux.org/packages/ferdi-git/)**: Uses your system electron version to run the latest commit from the develop branch

-We suggest using the `ferdi` package first as it will work best on most systems.
-Some systems may have an incompatible Electron version installed so if you are experiencing problems with `ferdi`, please use `ferdi-bin` instead.

-`ferdi-git` will use the latest Git commit and thus may be unstable but may also give you features that are not yet available in other versions.
-Please only use `ferdi-git` if you accept these risks.

 If you use an AUR Helper e.g. yay, simply install it via `yay -S ferdi`.